-1. Call up the engine's current address on your DCC handheld

-2. Enter Programming on the Main on your DCC handheld

-3. Enter the new address you want.
-Remember, you can only use address 1-127 for Short Addressing

-4. Once you hit Enter the engine will give you a two whistle/horn blast response

-5. Call up the engine on its new address and away you go.

-NOTE: If you have elected to use PoM and did not start-up the sounds of your locomotive, you will not hear the two-whistle/horn blast response.

-Alternatively, depending upon the type of DCC system you have, you can enter PoM and then write the new address in the Address Menu.
+- 1. Call up the engine's current address on your DCC handheld - 2.
+Enter Programming on the Main on your DCC handheld - 3.
+Enter the new address you want Remember you can only use address 1-127 for Short Addressing - 4.
+Once you hit Enter the engine will give you a two whistle/horn blast response - 5.
+Call up the engine on its new address and away you goAlternatively, depending upon the type of DCC system you have, you can enter PoM and then write the new address in the Address Menu.
 This only works for short addressing.
-For example, on an MRC Prodigy Advance2 system, you would:

-1. Call up the engine's current address on your DCC handheld

-2. Hit the PROG button twice to enter PoM mode

-3. Hit Enter twice so the LCD displays "Adr"

-4. Type in the new Short Address (1-127) that you want and hit Enter

-5. The engine will give you a two whistle/horn blast response
+For example, on an MRC Prodigy Advance2 system, you would: - 1.
+Call up the engine's current address on your DCC handheld - 2.
+Hit the PROG button twice to enter PoM mode - 3.
+Hit Enter twice so the LCD displays "Adr" - 4.
+Type in the new Short Address (1-127) that you want and hit Enter - 5.
+The engine will give you a two whistle/horn blast response

-NOTE: If you have elected to use PoM and did not start-up the sounds of your locomotive, you will not hear the two-whistle/horn blast response.